DevonMorris/dotfiles/README.md

 set( CMAKE_EXPORT_COMPILE_COMMANDS ON )
 ```

 In ALE, you also have to select which linters you want to use.
-For C++, I recommend [cquery](https://github.com/cquery-project/cquery), because they use cool words like highly-scalable and low-latency :thumbsup:.
+For C++, I recommend [ccls](https://github.com/MaskRay/ccls) :thumbsup:.

 ## i3 Window Manager
 I use [i3wm](https://i3wm.org/) for my desktop environment.